 The test is currently $15 (includes office visit fee).
-A Mantoux TB skin test can be administered any day but Thursday during triage hours.
+A Mantoux TB skin test can be administered any day but Thursday.
 You must return to Student Health Services within 48 to 72 hours after receiving your test for the test to be read.
 There may be times (before holidays, etc.), when Student Health cannot administer this test.

 » Back to top